Personvernerklæring for JURK – Juridisk Rådgivning For Kvinner

-(When we ask you to answer statistical questions, we will first ask for your consent.
-The legal basis is consent under GDPR Article 6 no. 1 (a)).
+(When we ask you to answer statistical questions, it is based on the Norwegian personopplysningsloven § 8 and § 9, and GDPR Article 6 no. 1 (f)).

 Please contact us if you want us to delete the statistics we have collected from you.

 Sometimes we handle cases where we receive documents (such as letters) containing information about other persons than our client.
 We store these documents in a computer program where we collect all information about our clients and their cases.
 We also write minutes from conversations we have with you and others about your case.
 While we manage the case, your case worker might keep printouts of documents in a folder.
 We destroy the folder when we close the case.